-If you disagree with the decision on your Welfare Supplementary Payment you can ask for a review by phoning or writing to the Welfare Supplementary Payments Team.
+If you disagree with the decision on your WSP you can ask for a review by phoning or writing to the WSP Team.
 For example, if the DfC have told you they’re stopping your payments but you think you should still be getting them.

 You have one month from the date of notification of your decision letter to ask for a review unless you have a good reason why your request is late.